ken-matsui/slack-cleaner/README.md

 ## Input parameters

 The only required parameter is `token`.
-It should be a Slack legacy token, and you can get from https://api.slack.com/custom-integrations/legacy-tokens.
+It should be a Slack legacy token, and you can get it from https://api.slack.com/custom-integrations/legacy-tokens.

-It should start with `xoxp`, and not like bot tokens with `xoxb`.
+It should start with `xoxp`, not like bot token with `xoxb`.

-And you should set it to your GitHub repository secrets.
+And you need to set it to your GitHub repository secrets.

-Please refer https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets to know how to set and for more details.
+Please refer https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets to know how to do that and for more details.

 | Parameter Name | Required  | Default  | Description |
 |:--------------:|:---------:|:--------:|:------------|